 How to find a foreign language teacher for your child

-2. Enroll your child in an immersion school
+2. Enroll your child in a bilingual immersion school

 For many families, a local immersion school is the best chance for their kids to become bilingual.
-These schools are generally available in large, diverse cities such as Los Angeles and New York City.
+These schools are generally available in large, diverse cities such as Los Angeles, San Francisco, and New York City.

 The Mandarin Immersion Parents Council has a full list of Mandarin Immersion schools in the United States.